esphome/esphome-docs/components/display/index.rst

 The ``display`` component houses ESPHome's powerful rendering and display engine.
 Fundamentally, there are these types of displays:

-- Text based displays like :doc:`7-Segment displays <max7219>` or
+- Character displays like :doc:`7-Segment <max7219>` or :doc:`LCD <lcd_display>`.
-  :doc:`LCD displays <lcd_display>`.
-- Graphical serial displays like :doc:`nextion` that have their own processors for rendering.
+- Serial displays like :doc:`nextion` that have their own processors for graphics rendering.
-- Graphical binary displays which can toggle ON/OFF any pixel, like :doc:`E-Paper <waveshare_epaper>`,
+- Graphical displays which can toggle ON/OFF any pixel, like :doc:`E-Paper <waveshare_epaper>`,
   :doc:`OLED <ssd1306>` or :doc:`TFT <ili9xxx>` displays.

 For graphical binary displays, there are two options: